remotestorage/remotestorage.js/doc/amd.md

 # Release

-For every release we provide an AMD build, this file is location in:
+For every release we provide an AMD build, this file is located in:

 ```
 releases/<version>/remotestorage.amd.js